rainerb16/Rock-Paper-Scissors-Spock-Lizard/README.md

 - run python3 rpssl.py

 <b>Room for improvements:</b>
 There may be too many else/if statements and this can be room for human error.
-Can be modified using dicionaries in future versions.
+Can be modified using dicionaries, functions, enums and variables in a future version.

+Future version is still in prototype.